Worried about a bend or change in your penis? You're not alone — and there are real options.

 Living with Peyronie's: Psychological Impact & Support

-Beyond the Physical: It's crucial to acknowledge that Peyronie's disease often impacts emotional well-being significantly.
-Feelings of anxiety, lowered self-esteem, or depression are common, and the condition can strain intimate relationships and affect sexual function.
-Addressing these psychological aspects is a key part of comprehensive care.
-Open communication with your partner and healthcare provider, considering psychosexual counselling, and connecting with support networks can provide invaluable help.
-Please know, you are not navigating this disease alone.
+Beyond the Physical: It's important to recognise that Peyronie's disease often affects emotional well-being too.
+Feelings of anxiety, low self-esteem, or depression are common.
+The condition can also put strain on close relationships and affect sexual function.
+Dealing with these emotional effects is a key part of good care.
+Talking openly with your partner and your doctor, considering psychosexual counselling, and connecting with support networks can all help a great deal.
+Please know, you are not going through this disease alone.

 It's vital to recognise that Peyronie's disease impacts more than just physical function.
 The psychological and emotional consequences can be profound for both the man and his partner: